We're working on 2016 information.

 Amenities: Free hot breakfast with iconic NM green chile stew (it's from Frontier Restaurant so it's delish), free hi speed internet, outdoor heated pool and spa, free airport shuttle and transportation within 3 mile radius of the hotel (Nob Hill Restaurants).

 - Onsite camping is FREE!
 You can camp from Friday at 4 pm until Sunday at noon.
-Here are camping rules, a map, and a registration form.
+Here are camping rules and a map..

 - $20 At the gate for all day Saturday (including evening dances)